The Beast at Shooting Creek

 They must be from one of the dead cities, Gavin thought.
 Maybe they had finally run out of people to kill and were moving to another city or town.
 Just passing through and he got caught up in their little web.

 He should have moved in deeper.
-Should never had gone into Shooting Creek yesterday before sunset and talked to the drifter.
+Should never had gone into Shooting Creek yesterday at sunset and talked to the drifter.
 The one with the quick eyes.
-The one who seemed nervous, edgy -- and smelled of rotten meat.
+The one who seemed nervous, edgy, and smelled of rotten meat.

 Then he wouldn’t be here tonight.
 Wouldn’t have to do this again.
-Wouldn’t need to kill people or die trying, Gavin thought.
+Wouldn’t need to kill people...or die trying.

-He dismissed the thoughts.
+Gavin dismissed the thoughts.
+Stopped reasoning it out.
+Made a decision.
 Even in all of this, some still needed killing.
 The bad seed had to go.
-New seed had to be planted.
+Good seed had to be planted.

 “Yes, that’s where you are,” Gavin said.
 “Shooting Creek.
 Not much here.”
 That was a hint.
 It meant get out of my town, I found it first.
 But quick eyes was ignoring him and he didn't seem to be in a hurry.

-“Gavin," he replied.
 His hairs started to stand on the back of his hand.
 Tingling.
-He shifted his gun bag.
-“You?”
-Gavin asked.
+Gavin shifted his gun bag.

 Yet, the weasel faced guy was like one of those silver tongued car salesman of old.
 It made you feel bad to interrupt them.

 “What did you say your name was?”
-Gavin asked again and paused.
+Gavin asked finally.

 The stranger kicked his boot into the gravel, ignored the question a second time.

-Gavin was distracted by the drifter's boot again.
-Was that a nervous tick or something else, he wondered.
-Bits of gravel skittered away.
-He recognized it too late.
+Gavin was distracted by the drifter's boot.
+Was that a nervous tick or something else?
+He wondered.
+Bits of gravel skittered away and he recognized it too late.

 They descended on him like pack of rabid wolves.
-They’d been hiding next to a stall in the closed off flea market.
+They'd been hiding next to a stall in the closed off flea market.
 It was quick.
-Boots in gravel and screaming.
+Boots in gravel -- running -- and hollering.

 Gavin reacted.
 He swung on the weasel face once and missed.
 Then one of them blindsided him with something hard across the back.
-It took his breath away and he fell forward into the gravel, grabbing handfuls of the sharp bits of it, pain coursing through him, breath refusing to come, gasping.
+It was too hard.
+It took his breath away and he fell forward onto the gravel, grabbing handfuls of it, pain coursing through him, breath refusing to come, gasping through the aching sputters.

-Gavin faded and came back.
-He was crawling on his elbows trying to escape now.
-Almost automatically.
+Gavin came to.
+He was crawling on his elbows trying to escape now, but he didn't remember crawling.
 Like a dying animal crawls to the curb after being run over by a car.
+Maybe he was dying, he thought.
+He shoved his elbows deeper into the sharp gravel, pulled.

 Too late.
-They dragged him back, shoved gravel into his mouth and screamed at him.
+They dragged him back, shoved gravel into his mouth and yelled at him again.
 One tried to ride him like horse.
 Things began to blur with blood, his mind telescoped inward, withdrawn now, into some blank survival mode.

 They looked grungy.
 Dirty.
 A mean group of killers and eaters, if Gavin ever saw any.
 Humankind's last repository of hatred.